-At Heikō Clothing we passionately believe that the current fashion industry is not sustainable and there is a desperate need for eco-friendlier alternatives that are ethically produced.
+At Heiko we passionately believe that the current fashion industry is not sustainable and there is a desperate need for eco-friendlier alternatives that are ethically produced.
 It remains a significant challenge to find sustainable garments that are ethical, fashionable and affordable.
-We hope that we are able to fill this gap and give consumers the chance to look good whilst shopping guilt free!
+We hope that we're able to fill this gap and give everyone the chance to look good whilst shopping guilt free!

 An important note: Whilst we strive to be as sustainable as possible, we recognise that there is always more that we can do.
-We are continually looking for ways to make sure our brand is as ethical and environmentally friendly as possible.
-We hope that as this brand grows and we gain access to more resources, we will be able to better ourselves further and conduct more research into ensuring that we are always engaging in the best practises.
+We are continually looking for ways to make sure our brand is as ethical and environmentally-friendly as possible.
+We hope that as this brand grows and we gain access to more resources, we will be able to better ourselves further and conduct more research into ensuring that we're always engaging in the best practises.

 - No pesticides are allowed to be used in production of the cotton.
 Pesticides are banned because they can damage ecosystems, poison waterways and endanger workers.